akshays-repo/birthdaywisher.py/README.md

 # birthdaywisher.py

-An simple python program to send birthday wish from spreedsheeet
+A simple python program to send birthday wish from a spreadsheet

 Config gmail and add username and password in `` sendmail.py``